-Generally, we do not suggest a router based configuration due to the inherent speed limitations of a router based VPN connection.
-If you do need a router based VPN connection, we suggest a device with the AES Acceleration hardware as it will generally provide better performance for a router based VPN connection.
+Yes you can use PIA with your Router!
+However, we generally, do not suggest a router-based configuration due to the inherent speed limitations of a router-based VPN connection.
+If you do need a router-based VPN connection, we suggest a device with the AES Acceleration hardware as it will generally provide better performance for a router-based VPN connection.

 If you would like to use one of our setup guides, you will need to check the specific model of your router against compatible firmware lists to see what will work on your device.

 - Pfsense (gateways) -- https://doc.pfsense.org/index.php/IPsec_Compatibility#IPsec_Compatibility